Christ Church Cathedral

 PROGRAMME NOTES

-The motet Sum in medio tempestatum belongs to the category “per ogni stagioni” (“for all seasons”), meaning that it can be inserted into almost any Mass or Vespers service.
-The latest of Vivaldi’s surviving motets, it is preserved in the Dresden collection of sacred music built up by the Bohemian composer Jan Dismas Zelenka (1679-1745); the text for the motet was also set by the famous Neapolitan composer Leonardo Leo (1690-c.
-1730).
-In an opening aria the singer likens the human condition to that of a ship amid stormy seas.
-The following recitative voices a resolution to renounce the temptations of the world and follow Jesus.
-This leads to a second, slower aria expressing the singer’s sense of contentment and security in her new-found faith, before a vivacious Allelluia provides a final burst of exuberance.
-This motet shows Vivaldi at his most galant.
+The motet Sum in medio Tempestatum belongs to the category `per ogni stagioni´ (for all seasons) and can be inserted appropriately into almost any Mass or Vespers service.
+It is preserved in a collection of sacred music compiled by the Bohemian composer Jan Dismas Zelenka (1679-1745).
+Like Vivaldi’s Laudate pueri in G Major, it was probably written for a singer attached to the Saxon court who trained in Venice in the 1720s and joined the Hofkapelle in 1730.
+In the opening aria, the singer likens the human condition to that of a ship in stormy seas.
+In the following recitative, he (or she) resolves to renounce the temptations of the world and follow the way of Christ.
+The second, slower aria expresses the singer’s contentment and security in this new-found faith.
+A vivacious ‘Allelluia’ provides a final burst of exuberance.

 - Notes by Petra Samhaber-Eckhardt